b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_a_to_k_v1_25062025.md

 **Purport:**
 As yet, I have not been able to secure a copy.

+### HILTEBEITEL, A. ###

+* Hiltebeitel, Alf (1973).
+'Gods, Heroes, and Krsna: A Study of the Mahabharata in relation to Indian and Indo-European Symbolisms'.
+Ph.D. dissertation.
+University of Chicago Divinity School.
+Chicago, Illinois, U.S.A.: University of Chicago.

+**Purport:**
+As yet, I have not been able to secure this.
+A copy may possibly be negotiated from here:  http://pi.lib.uchicago.edu/1001/cat/bib/4209680

 ### HOPKINS, S. ###

 * Hopkins, Steven Paul (2002).
 'Singing the Body of God: The Hymns of Vedantadeshika in Their South Indian Tradition'.
 New York, N.Y., U.S.A.: Oxford University Press, Inc. ISBN 0195127358.